SciTe-Community/SciTe/README.md

 cd ../..
 ```

-To build and install SciTE, use the makefile located in the scite/gtk directory
+To build and install SciTe, use the makefile located in the scite/gtk directory
 ```sh
 cd scite/gtk
 make